cynthiapinedoh79/Project2js/README.md

 3. Attract and convert new clients
 4. Encourage visitor interaction through a fun quiz and prize feature
 5. Present key service highlights through "Check This!"
 Bookkeeping Fact Cards
-6. Offer a ready-to-fill IRS Form 1040 as part of our service suite
+6. Offer a ready-to-fill IRS Form 1040 pdf as part of our service suite
 7. (Coming Soon) Compare tax savings and benefits between LLC and S-Corp structures
 8. (Coming Soon) Match Game- to provide brief, practical tips for better financial management — helping visitors make smarter decisions about bookkeeping, taxes, and business structure with clear, brief, and easy-to-understand content.